Photo by Etienne Girardet on Unsplash

 Common email sequences are:

-• Welcome Sequences (thanks for subscribing, here’s what to expect)
+• Welcome sequences (thanks for subscribing, here’s what to expect)

-• Purchasing Sequences (thanks for purchasing, here’s what you do now)
+• Purchasing sequences (thanks for purchasing, here’s what you do now)

-• Sales Sequence (our company thinks we can help you, here’s how)
+• Sales sequence (our company thinks we can help you, here’s how)

-• Onboarding Sequence (so you’ve become a customer, now what?)
+• Onboarding sequence (so you’ve become a customer, now what?)

-• Re-engagement (we haven’t heard from you in a while, still interested?)
+• Re-engagement (we haven’t heard from you in awhile, still interested?)

-B. Newsletters
+B. Email Newsletters

 Newsletters are generally a bit more informative and personal than other forms of email marketing.